 Throw away furniture that is beyond repair or upcycle it into something else.
 Refresh old and frail structures, knockdown, and give it new life by painting, sanding, and repairing.
 Then clear out the clutter in your landscape.

-When you have a clean slate, it becomes easier for you to see how you can transform your backyard into something beautiful.
-If necessary and you have the budget, get the services of a certified landscape designer to do the heavy lifting for you.
+Once clean, it becomes easier to see how you can transform your backyard into something beautiful.
+If necessary, and you have the budget, get a certified landscape designer's services to do the heavy lifting for you.

 Don't just add chairs, add chaise lounges, bench rockers, and even hammocks.
-Swing chairs, as well as daybeds with retractable canopies will create a relaxing atmosphere in your backyard.
-Pick your outdoor furniture that makes it irresistible for you and your family to sit back and lounge around in your backyard.
+Swing chairs and daybeds with retractable canopies will create a relaxing atmosphere in your backyard.
+Pick your outdoor furniture that makes it irresistible for you and your family to sit back and lounge around in your yard.

-If you have a wonderful scenery such as one that offers the view of city lights at night or that overlooks the ocean, use it to your advantage.
+If you have lovely scenery such as one that offers the view of city lights at night or overlooks the ocean, uses it to your advantage.
 Don't block it with trees or outdoor furniture.
 Plan your layout so that you can sit in your backyard and watch the sunrise and sunset.
 Keep your landscape and furnishings simple and let your view be the center of attraction.

 A fire pit is becoming an integral part of most outdoor setups.
 If you don't have one built in your backyard, you can always get a portable one.
-Just imagine cuddling with your partner on a cold night while you watch the flames or gaze at the stars.
-Get some blankets out or make some good old-fashioned smores to snack on while you sit there and enjoy the presence of your partner.
+Imagine cuddling with your partner on a cold night while you watch the flames or gaze at the stars.
+Get some blankets out or make some good old-fashioned smores to snack on while you sit there and enjoy your partner's presence.